brooklabteam/www/jointhelab.md

 #### **Field Technicians**

 In part with Ekipa Fanihy, I periodically hire **Field Technicians** (usually American post-bac students; see [Team](/team)) to work with Malagasy graduate students catching and collecting samples from wild fruit bats in Madagascar.
 I have found this to be rewarding opportunity for both parties to engage in scientific and cultural exchange.
-Please feel free to contact Cara Brook at [cbrook@uchicago.edu](cbrook@uchicago.edu) with any questions or concerns.
+Applications are now past due for positions beginning in January 2022.
+Please check back next year for new opportunities and additional hires!

-**Applications are now live -- apply [here](/fieldtechjob) by 5pm PST on Friday, February 19, 2021 to be considered!**
+Please see [here](/fieldtechjob.html) for a previous jobn description!

 ---